50 Best Fall Movies & Shows To Watch If You Love Autumn

 The Goonies (1985)

 The 80s were a golden age for adventure films, and The Goonies (1985) remains an enduring favorite for its mix of humor, heart, and treasure-hunting thrills.
 The story follows a group of misfit friends – the Goonies – as they try to save their homes from foreclosure by uncovering the long-lost treasure of legendary pirate One-Eyed Willy.
 Along the way, they face booby traps, dangerous smugglers, and a rival gang of teen thieves.
-But the real magic of the film lies in its portrayal of the bonds between the Goonies themselves, especially the inseparable trio Mikey, Data, and Mouth, as they navigate the treacherous waters of growing up.

 The Blind Side (2009)